-- If the member provided no response and no evidence in the given timescale, we will advise both parties that the complaint is progressing to a case officer.
+- I1.
+If the member provided no response and no evidence in the given timescale, we will advise both parties that the complaint is progressing to a case officer.
 A default decision will then be made solely based on the evidence from the person who raised the complaint.
-A default decision will not be made where the member has made some effort to engage with the process - 12.
+In circumstances where the agent has made some attempt to engage with us, we may decide to follow the proposed decision process but this will be at our discretion - 12.
 The member will be required to pay us the published complaint fee even if they are an enhanced member - I3.
 If the member provides a late response and/or evidence after the given timescale, the case officer may consider it when making a decision, at their discretion.
-The decision will remain a default, as the member's response was outside the given timescale - 14.
-The default decision will be sent to both parties: - only the complainant has 10 working days to accept it or request a review if they believe there was an error or fact, law or administration - 14.2 the member has no right to raise a review request - I5.
-If a review request is made then it will be sent to the member who can provide their comments - I6.
-At our discretion, during this part of our process, we may extend our timescales where we consider it appropriate
+The decision will remain a default, as the member's response was outside the given timescale - I4.
+The default decision will be sent to both parties: - 14.1 only the complainant has 10 working days to accept it or request a review if they believe there was an error or fact, law or administration - 14.2 the member has no automatic right to raise a review request - 14.3 at our discretion, and in certain extraordinary circumstances, we may allow a member to raise a review request for a default case